shivabioinformatics/shivabioinformatics-dilan_music_app_user_analysis/README.md

 # Music App User Analysis

+Dilan Music App is a newly launched music streaming platform that needed assistance in analyzing their user behavior and engagement metrics.
+As part of their initial growth phase, this project conducts a comprehensive SQL-based analysis of their user base, which currently consists of 50,000 active users.
+This analysis serves both as a practical SQL exploration exercise and provides valuable insights for the app's development team.

 This repository contains SQL queries for analyzing user behavior and music preferences in a music streaming application.
 The analysis includes:

 - User favorites and listening patterns